This Week in Texas Music History, we’ll visit a nightclub where a Texas icon was born.

 Archive: 'KERA Programming'

-This Week in Texas Music History, we’ll remember a governor’s daughter who became a successful musician and a patron of the arts.
+This Week in Texas Music History, we’ll meet a queen who helped launch a rock star’s career.